flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210315-ireland-s-health-minister-stephen-donnelly-on-suspending-use-of-the-astrazeneca-covid-19/index.md

     a33c8d179e4fba70915d813458d46fdbd67745a9-768x432.jpg
 is_breaking: false
 featured_quote:
-  quote: '"This is a precautionary step."'
+  quote: This is a precautionary step.

 ---
 The AstraZeneca vaccine was created in partnership with Oxford University.